david-res/ILI948x_t41_p/README.md

 **Disclaimer: This is an experimental library, currently a WIP.
 I cannot guarantee that all functions will work nor can I guarantee that this library will work with other libraries.
 Use at your own risk**

-This library can communicate with an ILI9488 TFT LCD via an 8 bit parallel interface (8080) It utilizes FlexIO  to write data to the screen while.
+This library can communicate with an ILI9488 TFT LCD via an 8 bit or 16 bit parallel interface (8080) It utilizes FlexIO to write data to the screen while.
 The basic method is a blocking tranfser eg the application has to wait for the image to be transferred in order to continue running.
 There is a semi-async method as well that can transfer 32 bytes of data at a time using the FlexIO interrupt feature.
 While this is not fully async, it can ease off some load from the MCU while transferring the image.